 California employment lawyers for employees

-Employers can perform several unlawful acts that wrongly put their staff at a disadvantage.
-Under any of the following cases, you can contact a California employment attorney:
+Employers can engage several unlawful acts that wrongly put their staff at a disadvantage.
+Under any of the following cases, you can contact a California Employment Attorney:

 Your employer has threatened, discriminated, or retaliated against you.

 You were suspended or dismissed from work, and the termination was unlawful.

 You are required to sign a document renouncing the privileges to which you are entitled.

 Your employer has violated California employment laws in place to protect workers.

 Your employer has not offered the benefits you are entitled to under your employment contract.